-Because the strategy I teach aims for singles, not home runs, the key is having lots of little gains add up over time, so when you make six, or seven, figures, it’s not a fluke, it’s a very meticulous strategy all about trading like a sniper as I outline here.
-And whether the student begins with just $1,500 like this guy, or $27,000 like this guy or maybe even $50,000 like this guy, when you learn to grow your account exponentially, it’s ALWAYS the result of lots of testing, studying, paying attention, hard work, perseverance and…lessons learned.
+Because the strategy I teach aims for singles, not home runs, the key is having lots of little gains add up over time so that when you make six, or seven, figures, it’s not a fluke.
+It’s a very meticulous strategy that’s all about trading like a sniper as I outline here.
+And, whether the student begins with just $1,500, like this guy, or $27,000, like this guy or maybe even $50,000, like this guy, when you learn to grow your account exponentially, it’s ALWAYS the result of lots of testing, studying, paying attention, hard work, perseverance and…lessons learned.**

-So just weeks after I announced this dedicated student had passed $100,000 in profits, meet my latest six-figure profit student, Roland, a dedicated student who just hit $119,000 in trading profits, every trade detailed here.
+So, just weeks after I announced that this dedicated student had passed $100,000 in profits, meet my latest six-figure profit Trading Challenge student, Roland, a dedicated student who just hit $119,000 in trading profits, every trade detailed here.**

 #1 Put Your Education First!!!!!!!!!!

-Unfortunately, without first gaining the necessary knowledge on all the different variables which determine whether you will be consistently profitable, chances of success are slim to none (remember that 90%+ of traders lose).
-It is better to learn from the mistakes of seasoned and successful traders, than to let the market teach you those lessons the hard way.
+Unfortunately, without first gaining the necessary knowledge on all of the different variables which determine whether you will be consistently profitable, your chances of success are slim to none (remember that a majority of traders lose).
+It is better to learn from the mistakes of seasoned and successful traders than to let the market teach you those lessons the hard way.

 #2 Be Disciplined!!!!!!!!!

 As a trader, you have no one telling you what to do, or how to do it.
 Because of this, it takes an enormous amount of discipline to experience success.
 You need to have the discipline to study and prepare, late into the night and early morning at times (weekends included).
 You need to have the discipline to wait for the proper trade opportunities, cut losses quickly and to control your impulses.
 Trading is hard, but being disciplined will give you a much better chance of succeeding in the long run.